 - Visit the main government website for the four rivers cycling paths

-- Link to a Riverside Bike Trails in Korea PDF made by the South Korean tourist office
+- Link to a Riverside Bike Trails in Korea PDF made by the South Korean tourist office in 2012

 - Informative FaceBook groups that discuss Cycling in Korea and Cycling Seoul to Busan